Honeycomb: One of Nature’s Most Beautiful and Useful Structures

 Does Eating Honeycomb Pose Any Health Risks?

 There are few risks to eating honeycomb.
 As it contains honey, there is a slight chance it may be infected with C. botulinum spores, which are dangerous to pregnant women and children under 12 months.
-If you’re allergic to bee venom, you should avoid eating honeycomb, as you might have an allergic reaction.
-Eating mass quantities of honeycomb can occasionally cause gastrointestinal issues due to the wax, but you would not normally consume enough for that to be a major concern.
+If you’re allergic to bee venom, you should avoid eating it, as you might have an allergic reaction.
+Eating mass quantities of it can occasionally cause gastrointestinal issues due to the wax, but you would not normally consume enough for that to be a major concern.

 Other Uses for Honeycomb: Beeswax